Higohg22/Higohg22/README.md

 <h2 align="left">Hi 👋!
-My name is Higo de Lima and I'm a technology enthusiast and aspiring full-stack developer, from Rio de Janeiro, Brazil.</h2>
+My name is Higo de Lima and I'm a technology enthusiast and aspiring front-End developer, from Rio de Janeiro, Brazil.</h2>

 ###